Spain and the American Revolutionary War: Antilles War

-After many delays, the expedition began to move up the San Juan River on March 17, 1780.
-On April 9, Nelson—in the first hand-to-hand combat of his career—led an assault that captured a Spanish battery on the island of Bartola on the San Juan River.
-The siege of Fort San Juan, located five miles (8 km) upstream and manned with about 150 armed defenders and 86 others, began on April 13.
+After many delays, the expedition began to move up the San Juan River on 17 March 1780.
+On 9 April, Nelson—in the first hand-to-hand combat of his career—led an assault that captured a Spanish battery on the island of Bartola on the San Juan River.
+The siege of Fort San Juan, located five miles (8 km) upstream and manned with about 150 armed defenders and 86 others, began on 13 April.
 Because of poor planning and lost supplies, the British soon began to run low on ammunition for the cannons as well as rations for the men.
-After the tropical rains started on April 20, men began to sicken and die, probably from malaria and dysentery, and perhaps typhoid fever.
+After the tropical rains started on 20 April, men began to sicken and die, probably from malaria and dysentery, and perhaps typhoid fever.

-Nelson was one of the first to become ill, and he was shipped downriver on April 28, the day before the Spanish surrendered the fort.
-About 450 British reinforcements arrived on May 15, but the blacks and the Indians abandoned the expedition because of illness and discontent.
-Although Dalling persisted in trying to gather reinforcements, a sickness continued to take a heavy toll, and the expedition was abandoned on November 8, 1780.
-The Spanish reoccupied the remains of the fort after the British blew it upon departure.
+Nelson was one of the first to become ill, and he was shipped downriver on 28 April, the day before the Spanish surrendered the fort.
+About 450 British reinforcements arrived on 15 May, but the blacks and the Indians abandoned the expedition because of illness and discontent.
+Although Dalling persisted in trying to gather reinforcements, a sickness continued to take a heavy toll, and the expedition was abandoned on 8 November 1780.
+The Spanish reoccupied the remains of the fort after the British blew it up upon departure.
 In all, more than 2,500 men died, which "made the San Juan expedition the costliest British disaster of the entire war".

 Following these successes, an unauthorized Spanish force captured the Bahamas in 1782, without a battle.
 In 1783 Gálvez was preparing to invade Jamaica from Cuba, but these plans were aborted when Britain sued for peace.